James Heywood (philanthropist): Career

 Heywood was Liberal MP for North Lancashire from 1847 to 1857.
-He campaigned for free libraries, museums and art galleries, university entrance for dissenters and university degrees for women.
+He campaigned for numerous social reforms, including the establishment of free libraries, museums and art galleries, access to university education for dissenters, and university degrees for women.
 He was President of the Sunday Society which campaigned for leisure activities to be available on Sundays.
+He was President of Manchester New College, Manchester (now Harris Manchester College, Oxford) from 1853-1858.

 Heywood opened the first free library in Kensington at Notting Hill Gate in the 1870s, a decade prior to the 1889 dedication of the Kensington Central Library in the Kensington Vestry Hall.

-Personal life and death

-Heywood married on 11 June 1853 Anne (née Kennedy) Escher, the daughter of John Kennedy and widow of Albert Escher; they had a daughter Anne Sophia.
-They lived in London.

 Heywood died on 17 October 1897.